-For work in Industrial Stacks, and Bleaching Towers and Associated Holding Tanks, employees shall be paid as follows: over fifty (50) feet above a solid permanent structure one hour per day extra shall be paid and one hour extra for each additional fifty (50') feet.
-Height pay will not be applicable on engineered scaffolding which is erected from the base of a vessel or stack.
+- (a) For work in Industrial Stacks, and Bleaching Towers and Associated Holding Tanks, employees shall be paid as follows: over fifty (50) feet above a solid permanent structure one hour per day extra shall be paid and one hour extra for each additional fifty (50') feet.
+Height pay will not be applicable on engineered scaffolding which is erected from the base of a vessel or stack. - (b) Members engaged in Rope Access work will be paid one (1) extra hour per day at regular rate for the first twenty-five (25) feet and one (1) extra hour per day at regular rate for each additional twenty-five (25) feet or portion of thereafter.